wwerther/Wordpress-GPX-Plugin/README.markdown

 So the different steps are: local copy on my computer \-\> github \-\> wordpress-svn trunk \-\> wordpress-svn tag tagged versions on github have the same code-base like wordpress tags.

-### Are there known bugs? ###
+### How can I help you? ###

-Yes, I'm sorry, there are some known bugs.
-I had no time to fix or trace them yet.
+I know that there are still some bugs in this plugin.
+Since I only have limited possibilities to test with different browser etc. So please let me know if you find a bug.
+Normally I try to fix them very soon.
+Thanks to Michael for all tests he is doing...

 * The legend on the x-axis disappear sometimes when selecting/deselecting single-graphs